-Day 3 – Eden Project
+Day 3: Eden Project

-On your third and final day in this South Cornwall road trip itinerary, you shouldn’t leave Cornwall without exploring everything that the Eden Project has to offer.
+On your third and final day in this south Cornwall road trip itinerary, you shouldn’t leave Cornwall without exploring everything that the Eden Project has to offer.

 One of the most popular attractions in Cornwall is the Eden Project.
 It’s essentially several dome-shaped biomes containing thousands upon thousands of different plants, flowers and foliage.

 Even if you don’t have a single green finger in your body, if you simply love looking at beautiful flowers and walking through nature, then you’ll love what the Eden Project has to offer.

-It gets incredibly hot, humid and rainforest-like inside the Eden Project, so you’ll want to be able to strip off a little bit, and drink plenty of water during your walk around.
+It gets incredibly hot, humid and rainforest-like inside the Eden Project, so you’ll want to be able to strip off a little bit and drink plenty of water during your walk around.

-Day 3 – Where to Eat Near the Eden Project
+Day 3: Where to Eat Near the Eden Project

-Day 3 – Where to Stay in Lostwithiel
+Day 3: Where to Stay in Lostwithiel

-But if you don’t mind a short drive from the Eden Project to the town of Lostwithiel, then I’d highly recommend staying there.
+But if you don’t mind a short drive from the Eden Project to the town of Lostwithiel, then we’d suggest staying there.
 It’s a charming riverside town for the utmost in relaxation and peace.